ankor-io-deprecated/ankor-todo-tutorial/README.md

 The clients will connect to the server via [WebSocket][2].

 Before we can start the server we need to fetch all the dependencies.
-In the root directory execute the maven goal `install`:
+In the root directory execute the maven goal `package`:

-    mvn install
+    mvn package

-To start the web server `cd` into the `todo-servlet` directory and execute this Maven goal:
+To start the web server you have several possibilities.
+You can either execute the maven goal inside the `todo-servlet` directory:

+    cd todo-servlet
     mvn spring-boot:run

+or start the generated the `jar` file directly

+    cd todo-servlet/target
+    java -jar todo-servlet-0-SNAPSHOT.jar

+or you tell your IDE to run the main method in `ServerStarter.java`, which might be the best option for debugging.

-After the process completes point your browser to [`http://localhost:8080/test.html`](http://localhost:8080/test.html).
+After you have started the server, point your browser to [`http://localhost:8080/test.html`](http://localhost:8080/test.html).
 The page should look something like this:

     :::text